 The following information is required for all proposals involving a minor modification to undergraduate and graduate program/ diploma/certificate academic requirements.
 Provide evidence of consultation, where appropriate.
 To facilitate the review/approval process, please use the headings below (and omit the italicized explanations below each heading).

-- 1. Program/ Diploma/Certificate: Master of Finance - 2.
-Effective Term/Calendar Year of Proposed Change(s): admission cycle for the 2024-2025 class - 3.
-Proposed Change(s) and Rationale: The description of and rationale for the proposed modification(s) should provide information with respect to each of the following points: - a.
+1. Program/ Diploma/Certificate: Master of Finance

+2. Effective Term/Calendar Year of Proposed Change(s): admission cycle for the 2024-2025 class a.
 A description of the proposed modification(s) and rationale, including alignment with academic plans.